Playwork is a highly skilled profession that enriches and enhances children’s play.

 The Principles define play as ‘a process that is freely chosen, personally directed and intrinsically motivated.
 That is, children and young people determine and control the content and intent of their play, by following their own instincts, ideas and interests, in their own way for their own reasons.’

-Unfortunately, playwork is under threat from government spending cuts.
+Playwork is under threat from government spending cuts.
 You can really make a difference by supporting playwork provision in your area against these cutbacks.
+Some Playwork qualifications are also being withdrawn.
+Find out more and what you can do about it here.

 If you are interested in supporting children’s play where you live, contact your local Play Association and find out how you can get involved.